-Sheku Bayoh, 31, was detained by police during yesterday’s incident in Kirkcaldy, Fife.
+Sheku Bayoh, 31, died on Sunday after being detained by police in connection with an incident in Kirkcaldy.

-Fife Divisional Commander Chief Superintendent Garry McEwan said earlier: “This is a tragic set of circumstances and my condolences go to the man’s family.
+Fife divisional commander Chief Superintendent Garry McEwan said: “This is a tragic set of circumstances and my condolences go to the man’s family.

 “The investigation of deaths in Scotland is the responsibility of Crown Office and Procurator Fiscal Service, who have instructed the Police Investigations and Review Commissioner to lead on this inquiry.”